zubinchopra/portaldocs/portal-sdk/generated/portalfx-style-guide-color-palette.md

 1. [Color SVG](#color-svg)

-<a name="convey-status"></a>
+<a name="color-palette-convey-status"></a>
-## Convey status
+### Convey status

-These classes can be applied to specific UI elements  in an extension to convey status.
+CSS classes can be applied to specific UI elements in an extension to convey status.
 These classes ensure any future changes to the status colors will automatically be applied to the content of the extension.
 The names of the class prefixes are as follows.

-* `msportalfx-bg-*` changes the background color.
+**msportalfx-bg-**: changes the background color.

-* `msportalfx-text-*` changes the foreground color.
+**msportalfx-text-**: changes the foreground color.
 The foreground color will be the same for the text and for the border.

-* `msportalfx-br-*` changes the border color.
+**msportalfx-br-**: changes the border color.

-* `msportalfx-fill-*` changes the SVG fill color.
+**msportalfx-fill-**: changes the SVG fill color.

 The classes can be combined to update multiple aspects simultaneously.